 - Contributing to international-level CE within the state of Florida both in symposium format as well as in wet lab format.

-- FAEP members receive a reduced cost for symposium and wet labs with no additional fee for late registration.
+- FAEP members receive a reduced cost for symposium and wet labs.

 - Having a voice in Tallahassee regarding political issues that affect the equine practitioner.

 - Supporting the development of future veterinarians with the UF Student Appreciation Day and UF Scholarship.

 - Enhancing the veterinarian/farrier relationship via the Foot Symposium.